natanya22/Timed-Traffic-Simulation-Over-Small-City-Plans/README.md

 # Traffic-Signaling-Optimisation-Project
- Google Hash Code Problem Traffic Signaling Java Project using Java Swing and Graph Stream Library
+ Inspired by the Google Hash Code Problem on Traffic Signaling.
+This is a Java Project that uses Java Swing and Graph Stream Library.

  **Important** -